New Zealand Army Ordnance Corps Badges 1916-1996

 Army Ordnance Department.
 1895-1918.
 Robert McKie Collection

-This Badge was possibly introduced in late 1916 and was utilised until the demobilisation of the NZEF in 1919, with some individuals carrying out residual duties in the UK continuing to wear it until 1921.
-Unused stocks were returned to New Zealand as part of the NZEF demobilisation.
+The badge was likely introduced in late 1916 and remained in use until NZEF demobilisation in 1919.
+Some personnel on residual duties in the United Kingdom continued to wear it until 1921.
+Surplus stocks were repatriated to New Zealand as part of the NZEF wind-down.

 New Zealand Army Ordnance Corps Badge, 1916-1919 (Robert McKie Collection 2017)